PhilipCarroll/MS2_MemoryGame/README.md

 ------This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ####Design Elements
-*Font -
+* Font -
-*Icons  -
+* Icons  -
-*Palette -
+* Palette/Colours -
-*Style -
+* Style -
-*Images -
+* Images -
-*Audio -
+* Audio -

 ## Features

+### Existing Features
-Flip Counter
+- Flip Counter
-Toggle Light/Dark mode.
+- Toggle Light/Dark mode.
 OR Day/Night mode.
-Reset game Button.
+Chnages background, music and card back design for new experience.
+- New Game Button.
-Game Over and Game Complete animation overlay.
+- Game Over and Game Complete animation overlay.
-Contact Dev modal pop up.
+- Contact Dev modal pop up.
-Link to Github repo.
+- Link to Github repo.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.